THE PERMIT FOR VISITING ANI

 The registration number of the vehicle going to Ani.

-The names of all people going with the applicant to Ani.
+The names of any people going with the applicant to Ani.

 The handstamp, datestamp, and signature of